 Simply put, a Virtual Card is a randomly generated, 16-digit credit card number that exists electronically, rather than on a physical card.
 Each Virtual Card number is unique and can only be used to pay for a specific transaction.

 The seemingly endless buzz about Virtual Cards exists for a reason.

 The Virtues of Virtual Cards

-Virtual Cards can be used by businesses of all sizes who need an efficient way to pay their expenses.
+Virtual Cards can be used by businesses of all sizes who need an efficient way to pay suppliers.
 In real estate, they can be applied to the vast array of invoices that are constantly coming in, such as those for landscaping, maintenance, cleaning, upkeep, repairs, etc. Here are some of the reasons why real estate companies like yours might want to start leveraging Virtual Cards:

 - Increased security - there’s no need to share credit card details or bank account information with suppliers, so you don't have to worry about data breaches.

 - Lowered risk of fraud - each Virtual Card has a pre-specified amount, is issued for a specific invoice, and has a set expiration date.
 It can’t be duplicated or have its amount or recipient changed once sent.
 After reaching a $0 balance, it automatically expires.
 These features make the Virtual Card almost impossible to misuse.

 - Spend controls and oversight - Virtual Cards allow you to set restrictions and limits on what may be paid for, so you can enforce spending guidelines.

 - Cash rebates - you can earn cash back for purchases made with Virtual Cards and reinvest that money in your business.